verilator/verilator/docs/guide/exe_verilator.rst

    Currently only checks some items that other CDC tools missed; if you have interest in adding more traditional CDC checks, please contact the authors.

+.. option:: -CFLAGS <flags>

+   Add specified C compiler argument to the generated makefiles.
+For multiple flags either pass them as a single argument with space separators quoted in the shell (:command:`-CFLAGS "-a -b"`), or use multiple -CFLAGS options (:command:`-CFLAGS -a -CFLAGS -b`).

+   When make is run on the generated makefile these will be passed to the C++ compiler (g++/clang++/msvc++).

 .. option:: --clk <signal-name>